Vedantk6403/python_video_downloader/ReadMe.txt

-The project i sabout the python video downloader it is totally made in python. using pytube module
+The project is about the python video downloader it is totally made in python. using pytube module

 enter the link from youtube.

-The title and view of the video will be displayed.
+The title and views of the video will be displayed.

 the option of resolution will be given the number prior to the resolution is to be entered in the next input